Todd Davis (businessman): Other activities

 Davis is a regular speaker at conferences and other events.
-In April 2013 he was a speaker at the Startup America Summit in Phoenix, Arizona, the Silicon Desert December Meetup, and the company also presented a free Identity Theft Summit for local law enforcement officials in Arizona.
+In April 2013 he was a speaker at the Startup America Summit in Phoenix, Arizona, the Silicon Desert December Meetup, and the company also presented a free identity theft summit for local law enforcement officials in Arizona.
 Davis presented at the 2014 South by Southwest Online Privacy: Nuclear Meltdown or NextGen Fuel discussions.
 He was selected to speak at the 2014 Global Ethics Summit, and participated in the 2014 Inside the Reporter's Notebook event for the Phoenix Business Journal.

-Davis has contributed to Forbes and HuffPost (formerly The Huffington Post) with identity theft protection advice for individuals.
+Davis has contributed to Forbes and HuffPost with identity theft protection advice for individuals.

 Philanthropy

-Davis, through LifeLock, contributes to Conquer Paralysis Now and serves on the board of directors.
+Davis, through LifeLock, contributes to Conquer Paralysis Now and is on the board of directors.
 The foundation, founded in 2001, works to find a cure for paralysis.
 He is an honorary advisor of the National Organization for Victim Assistance as well as an honorary board member for BioAccel.
 He is also on the board of directors for the Boys & Girls Club of Greater Phoenix.